 Down the street from Casa Batlló is Casa Milà, also called La Pedrera.
 As the last building Gaudi designed, it had a private residence on the first floor with additional apartments above, as well as a rooftop that offers one of the best views in Barcelona.

 Once you’ve had your fill of architectural wonders, head to the Barri Gòtic, or Gothic Quarter.
 The charming “old Barcelona” is a maze of narrow cobblestone streets, centuries-old bakeries and restaurants, and historical markers that tell the tales of the city.

-You can certainly wander the area on your own, but a competent guide can help you find the neighborhood’s hidden secrets and avoid most of the usual tourist haunts.
+You can certainly wander the area on your own, but a competent guide can help you find the hidden secrets of this famed Barcelona neighborhood and avoid most of the usual tourist haunts.
 The Basilica del Pi is worth visiting if you’re willing to burn a few calories climbing up the ancient steps.

 2 p.m.: Picnic at Park Güell

 After your tour, head to Park Güell for a late picnic lunch.
 Designed by Gaudí (naturally!), the sprawling park is home to museums and historic buildings, gardens, and colorful walkways and bridges that blur the line between art, sculpture, and functionality.

 Pick up some cheese, olives, snacks, and a bottle of wine at one of the many stores around the park on your way in.
 While there are a few food carts and cafes throughout the grounds, many of the streets surrounding the park are residential, and you’ll find more than a few local wine and cheese shops if you ask your driver to drop you a few blocks from the park.
 The park is on a hill above the city, but public escalators are available to help you get up some of the steeper inclines.